The 1939 edition of D'Agapeyeff's book |

 82858 47582 81837 28462 82837 58164 75748 58162 92000

-The cipher consists of 79 blocks of 5-digit numbers which is and was a usual way to structure ciphertext.
-Mostly likely, the last three zeros, are just used to fill up the last 5-digit block and have to be removed for decryption.
+The cipher consists of 79 blocks of 5-digit numbers, which is and was a common way of structuring ciphertext.
+Most likely, the last three zeros are only used to fill the last 5-digit block and have to be removed for decryption.

 There are a lot of facts that can be mentioned and which have been discussed a lot.
 From all the facts, the most eye-catching one is, that every digit at an even position (in the whole text) is from the set \(\{6,7,8,9,0\}\) and every digit standing at an odd position from \(\{1,2,3,4,5\}\).
 This information is a indicator that perhaps some kind of Polybius square has been used for encryption.
 Furthermore, if the last three zeros are removed the remaining number of 2-digit numbers is \(196 = 14\cdot 14\), hence one has